cp3402-students/cp3402-2021-site-cp3402-2021-group10/deployment.md

 <br>

-You can access your your VVV Site via this [URL](https://vvv.test.com)
+You can access your VVV Site via this [URL](https://vvv.test.com)

 <br>

-## Connecting G10-Dynamic GitHub Repository to Local Enviorment
+## Connecting G10-Dynamic GitHub Repository to Local Environment
 Follow the steps below to add the  G10-Dynamic GitHub theme repository to your Local WordPress.
 <br>

-1. Navigate to your Local WordPress root directory, from there navigate to the themes folder `/wp-content/themes/`
+1. Navigate to your Local WordPress root directory.
+From there navigate to the themes folder `/wp-content/themes/`

 2. In the themes folder, create a new folder and name it whatever you like

-3. While in the folder right click and choose "Git Bash Gere"
+3. While in the folder right click and choose "Git Bash Here"

 4. Git bash terminal will appear, then you can type in the following commands to pull the theme from our [Github repository](https://github.com/cp3402-students/cp3402-2021-site-cp3402-2021-group10)